Buying a power drill isn’t simply a matter of going to the store and picking out the first one you see.

 - [19 Position Clutch and 1 Positon Electric Drill] - Provides precise control for drilling into wood, metal, plastic and all screw driving tasks; Max drilling capacity is 20mm(13/16") for wood, 10mm(3/8") for metal

-- [Variable Speed Switch] - Large 3/8"(10mm) keyless metallic chuck allows for easy one-handed changing of screwdriver and drill bits; The variable speed switch allows for smooth pilot drilling followed by rapid drilling at full speed; 2 Gears options allows for high or lower speed drilling.
+- [Variable Speed Switch] - Large 3/8"(10mm) keyless metallic chuck allows for easy one-handed changing of screwdriver and drill bits; The variable speed switch allows for smooth pilot drilling followed by rapid drilling at full speed; 2 Gears options allows for high or lower speed drilling; 1/2" single sleeve ratcheting chuck provides tight bit gripping strength.

 - [More Efficient Work] - light is suitable for working in the dark; Power indicator display battery power, Reversing putter button that allows you to operate by one hand; Handle covered by soft rubber gives you comfortable grip feeling and less fatigue for most everyday tasks

-- [Versatile Accessories Assortment] - 6pcs of drill bits, 6pcs driver bits and extension bit holder that can easily fits in supplied or your own toolbox; Included rechargeable lithium-ion battery pack allows full charging within 1 hour; High density PE blow-molding case is easy to carry
+- [Versatile Accessories Assortment] - 6pcs of drill bits, 14pcs driver bits and extension bit holder that can easily fits in supplied or your own toolbox; High density PE blow-molding case is easy to carry;

 What's to like about the Tacklife PCD01B Classic